 When you have formulated a proposal for an Independent Study, discuss your proposal with the professor who you would like to “work with”.
 Once that professor accepts your request, you may register online and the professor will then approve the course.

 During the spring semester of your junior year, formulate a proposal for an honors thesis.
 This is usually a topic that you have already worked with in a prior course.
 Before May, discuss your proposal with the professor who you would like to “work with”.
 Once that professor accepts your request, you may submit your proposal to the honors coordinator (currently Assistant Professor Megan Cook) by midnight EDT on May 1.

 This is your starting point: What is your thesis topic and which professor is knowledgeable in this area?

 A student, who is interested in doing an honors thesis, will approach a professor with their idea for their thesis and if the professor is interested, the professor will ask the student to solidify their ideas into a draft proposal including primary and secondary sources.
 Once the student has done this, they will schedule a second meeting with the professor.
 After the second meeting, the professor/Honors Advisor will confirm a commitment to the student and make suggestions for revisions to the draft proposal in order for the student to generate the final proposal.
-The student will then be responsible to submit their final proposal to the honors coordinator (currently Assistant Professor Megan Cook) by midnight EDT on May 1.
+The student will then be responsible to submit their final proposal to the honors coordinator (currently Associate Professor Megan Cook) by midnight EDT on May 1.

-By May 1 of your junior year you need to have secured an Honors Advisor, written a formal proposal that defines the work to be done and the methods for achieving it, and submitted your proposal to the honors coordinator (currently Assistant Professor Megan Cook).
+By May 1 of your junior year you need to have secured an Honors Advisor, written a formal proposal that defines the work to be done and the methods for achieving it, and submitted your proposal to the honors coordinator (currently Associate Professor Megan Cook).